oussema-dev/credit_cards_crud/readme.md

 # Credit Cards CRUD

+A crud app to manage credit cards

 ### Live demo

-Visit [https://credit-cards-crud.herokuapp.com/cards](https://credit-cards-crud.herokuapp.com/cards) for the live version of the app
+Visit [https://oussema-credit-cards.herokuapp.com/cards](https://oussema-credit-cards.herokuapp.com/cards) for the live version of the app

-A crud app to manage credit cards

 To run the app install the dependencies using 'npm install' then run 'npm start'